Bulbasaur854/asteroids/README.md

 This is a project which is part of the [boot.dev](https://www.boot.dev/) program, included in the "Build Asteroids" guided project course

+## Installation

+Just download the latest release, extract to any folder and run the `exe` file

 ## To-Do

 - Add a scoring system :white_check_mark: